pythonarcade/arcade/doc/enhancement_list.rst

 * `Issue 408 <https://github.com/pvcraven/arcade/issues/408>`_
   Documentation Request - Explain border lines that can occur when drawing sprites, and how to avoid.
 * Explain the 'views' setup for doing instruction screens and more.
+* Show how to make into a redistributable/installable/exe

 Examples
 --------